br3n0henrique/br3n0henrique/README.md

-- 🔭 I’m currently working on some private projects.
+- 🔭 I’m currently working on some private projects for CIERMag and developing a Qt widget for scientific use, named [scientific-spinbox](https://gitlab.com/dpizetta/scientific-spinbox).

-- 🌱 I’m currently learning front-end and back-end web development and doing stuff in Qt.
+- 🌱 I’m currently learning front-end and back-end web development, DevOps and doing some stuff in Qt.

 - ⚡ Fun fact: I'm also into some embedded systems projects in C and C++